ucsw/ufx-include/README.md

     ...

 This is a common use case for much of the internet, an included header and footer for all pages.
-The `ufx-include` tag has a single attribute `src` which shall point to the file containing the html to be included.
+The `ufx-include` tag has a single attribute `src` is the url to the file containing the html to be included.

     <ufx-include src="./myhtml.html"></ufx-include>